ericwbailey/a11y-webring.club/.github/CONTRIBUTING.md

 This code is the starting point I used to make this project.
 It relies on [Netlify](https://netlify.com/) to work.

-## I want to help out, but I'm not good at git
+## I want to participate, but I'm not good at git

 Send me an email or a DM on [Mastodon](https://social.ericwbailey.website/@eric) and we'll get things sorted.